Shegufta/SafeHomeFramework/results/README.md

 # Paper Experiment Result Reproduce Instruction

+This instruction intends to help the reproduction of results from Eurosys 2021 paper.
+The metrics collected following below instructions will closely match paper's results and claims.
+This instruction helped to provide plotting scripts to reproduce some paper figures e.g. Figure 12, 16, 17, but some other figures need to combine collected metric or do some simple post processing to get the numbers in paper.
+We will include detailed processing steps in the instruction.

 ## General Procedure
 For figures in paper, we provided independent configuration file for each setting.
 To run one setting, you need to: